 - Nursing home care (non-custodial or long-term)

 Most people who qualify for Medicare Part A will not pay a premium for their care.
 If you or your spouse are over 65 and qualify for Social Security benefits, currently receive benefits from Social Security or the Railroad Retirement Board, or had Medicare-covered government employment, you will likely not pay a premium for Medicare Part A. Some younger people with disabilities or life-threatening diseases, such as End-Stage Renal Failure (ESRD), may also qualify for premium-free Medicare Part A.

 Medicare Part B is designed to cover medical needs that do not involve the hospital and are considered medically necessary as defined by the federal and state governments.
 These could include various services, such as:

 - Preventive care, such as doctor’s appointments, lab tests, and vaccines

 - Diagnostic services from your primary doctor or from specialists

 - Mental health care

 - Ambulance services

-Take Note—You May Need to Sign Up for Both Medicare Parts A and B
+Take Note—You May Need to Sign Up for Both Medicare Part A and B.

 Sometimes, people need to sign up for both Medicare Part A and Part B. The following are instances in which you should sign up for both parts: